CodexAITeam/PechaBridge/tibetanDataGenerator/README.md

 -Tibetan Numbers: tib_no_0001.txt to tib_no_0010.txt: Randomly selected -Tibetan Text: uvrip*.txt: Randomly selected
 -Chinese Numbers: chi_no_0001.txt to chi_no_0010.txt: Simultaneosly selected (for instance chi_no_001.txt is selected when tib_no_0001.txt is selected)
-See our [Tibetan Numbers Dataset Folder](https://github.com/CodexAITeam/TibetanOCR/tree/synthetic_generation_tib_chi_no/data/corpora) for sample files.
+See our [Corpora Folder](https://github.com/CodexAITeam/TibetanOCR/tree/synthetic_generation_tib_chi_no/data/corpora) for sample files.

 ## Limitations and Outline for future development
 - Label_dict is still not producing correct results of Planned Label ID Ranges because it only uses tibetan number file labels so far.